naomixnyc/Writeboard-react/README.md

-# Article Sharing Platform
+# 📰 Article Sharing Platform

-This is a full-stack web application for sharing articles on any topic.
-Users can register, log in, post articles, edit or delete their own posts, and comment on any article.
-The app uses `bcrypt` to securely hash passwords before storing them.
-Upon login, the password is verified, and a JSON Web Token (JWT) is issued using the `jsonwebtoken` library.
+A full-stack MERN (MongoDB, Express.js, React, Node.js) web application that allows users to share and explore articles on any topic.

+Users can register, log in, create, edit, and delete their own articles, as well as comment on any article.
+The application uses `bcrypt` to securely hash passwords and `jsonwebtoken` for secure user authentication via JSON Web Tokens (JWT).
-### Link to Backend

 **Link to Backend:** [https://github.com/naomixnyc/WriteBoard-express](http://your-backend-url.com)

-## 👤 User Stories
+## 👤 Frontend Walkthrough

-- As a user, I can **sign up** with an email and password.
-- As a user, I can **log in** to access the main page.
-- After login, I am redirected to the **main page** showing all articles listed by **latest date**, each showing:
-  - Title
-  - Description
-  - Author
-  - Published date
-- Clicking on an article shows the **full article** (title + body).
+- Landing page displays all articles, sorted by timestamp (latest first)
+- Users must sign up (name, email, password) or log in (email, password)
-- If I am the **author**, I can:
+- Authenticated users can:
-  - Edit the article
-  - Delete the article
+  - Create, edit, and delete their own articles
-  - Comment on the article
+  - Comment on any article
-- If I am **not the author**, I can still **comment** on the article.
-- I must be **logged in** to create, edit, delete, or comment.
+- Articles are written in Markdown and rendered as clean HTML
+- Login status persists even after a page reload
+- Users can search for an article by title

-## Technologies Used
+## 🛠 Technologies Used

 ### **Frontend**
-- `jwt-decode`
+- **React**
+- `jwt-decode` — Decodes JWTs in the browser to retrieve user info

 ### **Backend**
+- **Node.js** / **Express**
+- **MongoDB** — NoSQL database used to store users, posts, and comments
+- **mongoose** — ODM for MongoDB with schema-based modeling
-- `bcrypt`: for hashing user passwords
+- `bcrypt`: Hashes passwords securely before storing them
-- `jsonwebtoken`: for creating and verifying JWTs
+- `jsonwebtoken`: Issues secure stateless tokens for authentication
-- `cors`: to handle cross-origin requests
+- `cors`: Enables cross-origin requests
-- `dotenv`: for environment variable management
+- `dotenv`: Manages environment variables

-- `express`: server framework
-- `mongoose`: MongoDB object modeling
+### Full Stack & Utilities
+- **marked** — Parses Markdown to HTML for article content
+- **dompurify** — Sanitizes HTML output from Markdown to prevent XSS
+- **jsdom** — Simulates a browser environment to support `dompurify`
+- **slugify** — Converts article titles into URL-safe strings for slugs (though not utilized in this version)

 #### 🧩 Middleware Feature (Article Model)
 This middleware runs automatically **before each `.save()`** operation on an article: